 Below are some FAQs related to the fingerprinting process.

 Are the PAs being singled out?

 - Fingerprinting for physician assistants is a result of legislation passed during the 85th legislative session in 2017 (SB 1625).
-Similar legislation (HB 1504) passed during the most recent session also requiring surgical assistants and acupuncturists to be fingerprinted.
+Similar legislation (HB 1504) passed in 2019 requiring surgical assistants and acupuncturists to be fingerprinted.
 It is important to note that during the agency’s most recent Sunset review, Sunset staff identified the need for fingerprinting for each of these license types and ultimately recommended the statute change to lawmakers.